thesubtleties/obsidian-notes/Design Patterns/Static vs Instance vs Singleton - Part 4 - Real World Examples.md

 const query = `SELECT * FROM users ${clause}`;
 // Results in: SELECT * FROM users WHERE status = $1 AND age > $2 AND country IN ($3, $4, $5)
 ```

+**What to understand:** TypeScript's static query utilities show type-safe SQL building.
+The `WhereCondition` type allows both simple equality and complex operators.
+The parameter index tracking ensures correct placeholder numbering for PostgreSQL.
+The builder methods return both query and params, maintaining the separation needed for parameterized queries.
+Static methods work well here because query building is a pure transformation with no state requirements.

 ## Content Safety and Validation Services